Skip to main content

 Sisodiya Family History

-In 1535AD Bahadur Shah of Gujarat seized the opportunity that Mewar lacked a competent ruler and attacked it.
-The invading army was huge and Vikramaditya lost the battle but his life was spared and he escaped.
+In 1535ADBahadur Shah of Gujarat seized the opportunity that Mewar lacked a competent ruler and attacked it.
+The invading army was huge, and Vikramaditya lost the battle, but his life was spared, and he escaped.
 Karnavati knew there was no way to save Mewar.
 She knew only one person who could help.
 She made a Rakhi with her own hands and wrote a letter to the Mughal emperor Humayun.

 It read:

-I am sending you this Rakhi as a mark of brotherhood, O great Mughal Emperor Humayun, please accept this and come to Chittor immediately to save this sister of yours from the invading army of Bahadur Shah.
+I am sending you this Rakhi as a mark of brotherhood, O great Mughal Emperor Humayun.
+Please accept this and come to Chittor immediately to save this sister of yours from the invading army of Bahadur Shah.
 We are in great danger.

-“We cannot win this war, Panna, take my child to safety with the help of the nobles and make sure that he grows up knowing what his father sacrificed and tell him to regain our capital.
-If the Mughal Emperor arrives late send him my regards.”
+“We cannot win this war, Panna.
+Take my child to safety with the help of the nobles and make sure that he grows up knowing what his father sacrificed, and tell him to regain our capital.
+If the Mughal Emperor arrives late, send him my regards.”

 He founded the city of Udaipur as per a hermit’s instruction in 1559AD, the same year his first grandson, Amar Singh, was born to his son Kunwar Pratap and his wife Ajab Deh Punwar.
 However, Akbar managed to seize Chittor from Udai Singh II in September 1567 AD.
-Udai Singh along with his family was helped to escape through a secret tunnel to Gogunda from where he shifted his capital to the newfound city of Udaipur.
+Udai Singh, along with his family, was helped to escape through a secret tunnel to Gogunda, from where he shifted his capital to the newfound city of Udaipur.

 The subjects loved their prince and supported him.
-This made all his half-brothers jealous and one by one, they turned against him to support Akbar.
-However, he was closest to Shakti Singh, Udai Singh’s second son who later came to his senses.
+This made all his half-brothers jealous, and one by one, they turned against him to support Akbar.
+However, he was closest to Shakti Singh, Udai Singh’s second son, who later came to his senses.
 The teenager Pratap was sent to various parts of the state of Mewar by his father to look after the problems of the subjects and solve them.
 From a very early age, Pratap learned the skills of living in extreme conditions.

-Once on his trip to Bijolia, about 101 KM from Chittorgarh, he met his first wife and consort Maharani Ajab Deh Punwar and married her much against his family’s wishes of getting him married to a Princess.
+Once on his trip to Bijolia, about 101 KM from Chittorgarh, he met his first wife and consort, Maharani Ajab Deh Punwar and married her much against his family’s wishes of getting him married to a Princess.
 He was her childhood friend.
 He was seventeen and she was fifteen when they married in the year 1557 AD.
-On 16th March 1559 AD, his first son Amar Singh was born to Ajab Deh.
+On 16th March 1559 AD, his first son, Amar Singh, was born to Ajab Deh.

 Upon his coronation on 1st March 1572 AD, he vowed to not live like a king, in a life of luxury, until and unless he captures the Chittor Fort.
 He lived in hardship in the forests like a commoner with his wives and children.
 He moved the official capital to Kumbhalgarh as he found Udaipur an unsafe option.
-However, after the peace offerings of 1573, 1574 and 1576 from Akbar via Maan Singh were refused Amar Singh successfully insulted the Mughal commander to lure him to war.
+However, after the peace offerings of 1573, 1574 and 1576 from Akbar via Man Singh were refused, Amar Singh successfully insulted the Mughal commander to lure him to war.

 Rana Pratap started preparing his army for a fight.
 They faced Akbar’s huge army in the Battle of Haldighati on June 21st, 1576 AD.
-Being severely injured Pratap was taken away from the battlefield by his dying horse Chetak.
-Such was Chetak’s loyalty that even in death he ensured his master’s safety.
-Today, a mausoleum stands, built in his memory by Pratap near Haldighat where Chetak died.
+Being severely injured, Pratap was taken away from the battlefield by his dying horse, Chetak.
+Such was Chetak’s loyalty that even in death, he ensured his master’s safety.
+Today, a mausoleum stands, built in his memory by Pratap near Haldighat, where Chetak died.
 He was his master’s flying horse.

 Between the Haldighati War of 1576 to 1581, he faced his hardest days in the jungle.

-One day, in the forest, Maharani Ajab De gave bread to his daughter to eat for dinner but the forest animals stole it.
+One day, in the forest, Maharani Ajab De gave bread to his daughter to eat for dinner, but the forest animals stole it.
 Watching his daughter cry with the fear of starvation melted Maharana Pratap’s heart.
 He called upon Ajab De and his son Amar Singh and asked, “Is my motive at all worth all the pain I cause you?
-Will I ever get Chittor back or should I just quit and give in to Akbar?”
+Will I ever get Chittor back, or should I just quit and give in to Akbar?”

 Maharani Ajabde told him to fight on.